ocaml/v3.ocaml.org-rescript/README.md

 ### res_pages vs pages

+The following only applies to JSX pages.
+For mdxjs based pages, no wrapper is needed.

 ReScript can only handle one module of a given name, e.g. "Index".
 This clashes with nextjs page-based routing, which expects the filepath starting from `/pages/` to match the route exposed.
 So, in order to completely avoid any problems from this issue, we always create pages in `res_pages/` and rewrap the module in the desired location in `pages/`.
 If your module uses `getStaticPaths` or `getStaticProps`, those will also need to be re-exposed.
-Also, note that we choose to repeat the folder name "releases" in the module name "ReleasesIndex.js".
+Also, note that we choose to repeat the folder name (e.g. "releases") in the module name (e.g. "ReleasesIndex.js").

 ### Fast Refresh & ReScript